 In 2013, Guttin guided the Bears to their third consecutive 30-win campaign, despite losing two weekend starting pitchers to injuries and having to replace three-fourths of MSU's infield from its 2012 NCAA Regional-qualifying club.
 The 31-23 season represented the 25th time the Bears have logged at least 30 victories under Guttin.
 Furthermore, MSU set a school record team fielding percentage (.972) in 2013 and recorded the third-lowest club ERA (3.12) in the five-decade history of the program.

 Early in MSU's breakthrough 2012 season, Guttin became the 46th Division I baseball coach and the third Valley bench boss to reach the 1,000 career-win mark with the Bears' 3-2 victory over Northwestern State on March 3.

 After narrowly missing out on NCAA Tournament bids in three of the previous four seasons, Guttin guided a veteran-laden 2012 MSU squad to a 40-22 season that culminated in the Bears' first trip to the postseason since 2003.
-Along the way, MSU set numerous program records, including an all-time best team earned run average (2.57), thanks in large part to sophomore right-hander Nick Petree, who became the program's first national player of the year after posting a Division I-low ERA of 1.01.
+Along the way, MSU set numerous program records, including an all-time best team earned run average (2.57), thanks in large part to pitcher Nick Petree, who became the program's first Louisville Slugger National Player of the Year (Collegiate Baseball) after posting a Division I-low ERA of 1.01.

 Missouri State returned to the top of The Valley in 2009, finishing the league schedule with a 17-5 record after sweeping Creighton and Indiana State in the final two weeks of the season.
 Both CU and ISU entered its series with MSU atop the MVC standings.